authelia/authelia/docs/content/integration/deployment/docker.md

 ### Permission Context

 By default the container runs as the configured [Docker] daemon user.
-Users can control this behaviour in several ways.
+Users can control this behavior in several ways.

 The first and recommended way is instructing the [Docker] daemon to run the *Authelia* container as another user.
 See the [docker run] or [Docker Compose file reference documentation](https://docs.docker.com/compose/compose-file/05-services/#user)